hectorcaraucan/parkinsons-disease-classification/README.md

 * A deep MLP with three hidden layers.
 * K-Nearest Neighbors (KNN) with K values of 3, 5, and 27.

-For statistical significance, 30 independent runs were performed for each experiment, systematically calculating the mean, minimum, and maximum for key performance metrics[cite: 51].
+For statistical significance, 30 independent runs were performed for each experiment, systematically calculating the mean, minimum, and maximum for key performance metrics.

 ## Results

-The **KNN model (k=3) using stratified hold-out validation** emerged as the top performer[cite: 52].
+The **KNN model (k=3) using stratified hold-out validation** emerged as the top performer.
 It achieved the following average results:

 * **Accuracy**: 85.1%
 * **Precision**: 89.0%